meghamansuria/meghamansuria/README.md

 ### a little bit about me:
 * My name is Megha Mansuria (she/her)
-* I recently graduated from Stevens Institute of Technology in Spring 2022 with a B.S. in Computer Science and a minor in Pure and Applied Mathematics!
+* I graduated from Stevens Institute of Technology in Spring 2022 with a B.S. in Computer Science and a minor in Pure and Applied Mathematics!
 * Now, I'm in Boston working as a Technology Consultant!

 ### what i enjoy doing for fun: